TaaoWen/taaowen.github.io/_pages/teaching.md

    * Instructor:  Prof. Richard Allmendinger & Prof. Manuel Lopez-Ibanez.
 The University of Manchester.
 3. Teaching Assistant for 10.018: Modelling Space and Systems (BSc, Spring 2020)
     * Instructor: Dr. Kang Hao Cheong.
 Singapore University of Technology and Design.
-4. MSc Dissertation Co-supervision (Spring 2023 & Spring 2024)
+4. MSc Dissertation Co-supervision (MSc, Spring 2023 & Spring 2024)
     * Instructor: The University of Manchester.
 The University of Manchester.